Keep-Calm-And-Code/Island/BUILD-windows.md

 ## Dependencies

-1. Install the `haxe` compiler from https://haxe.org/download/
+1. Install the Haxe compiler from https://haxe.org/download/

 2. Setup `haxelib`, the Haxe package manager. e.g. from the command line, `haxelib setup` and press Enter to accept the default directory.